April 5, 2022

 Andrew Roy, Director of Engineering Services Aviation Spectrum Resources (ASRI)

-Andrew Roy is the director of Engineering Services at Aviation Spectrum Resources, Inc. (ASRI), acting as the focal point for US airlines and other commercial aviation operators on spectrum engineering and regulatory considerations.
+Andrew Roy is the director of Engineering Services at Aviation Spectrum Resources, Inc. (ASRI), acting as the focal point for U.S. airlines and other commercial aviation operators on spectrum engineering and regulatory considerations.
 He is vice chairman of the ICAO Frequency Spectrum Management Panel and is a member of the U.S. Department of Commerce’s Spectrum Management Advisory Committee.
 Roy is a veteran of the UK Royal Air Force with a background in RF battlespace management.

 Panel Members